nicksteinbauer/redbarncms/src/pages/what-we-do/drone-inspection.md

 1. Contact our drone pilot.
 2. A contract is put in place.
 3. We email you within 24 hours of your scheduled flight.
-4. We make sure the area is secure.
+4. We obtain the required flight clearance and make certain the area is secure before the flight.
 5. We fly.
 6. We notify you when we are finished, and your files are delivered to the engineer.